-Team Navy Road to the Warrior Games Sport of the Week #3 – Field
+Team Navy Road to the DoD Warrior Games Featured: Field

 The key to success is not just arm strength, it’s important to consider the precise movement within the circle and the precise coordination of release in order to improve overall results.

-From the explaining the term athletics to the Paralympic Games history, here are a list of five facts to know.
+From the explaining the term athletics to the Paralympic Games history, here is a list of five facts to know.

 - Sport Origin: Field is one of the oldest sports.
 While athletic was the original event featured during the first Olympics back in 776 BCE, Field specific events were included in the first modern Olympic Games in 1896.
 Since then, field events have been a part of the program and considered the backbone of the Olympics.